Differentiable Grouped Feedback Delay Networks for Learning Coupled Volume Acoustics: Introduction

-Scerbo et al.~\cite{Scerbo_Schlecht_Ali_Savioja_Sena_2024} leverage the CS model to simplify multi-slope reverberation rendering in a virtual acoustic space using an FDN.
-The method uses acoustic radiance transfer (ART) to derive modal representations in an FDN (ART-FDN) \cite{bai2015late}, where the common decay rates are encoded in real poles, and listener/source effects are modelled via filters.
+Scerbo et al. leverage the CS model to simplify multi-slope reverberation rendering in a virtual acoustic space using FDNs \cite{scerbo2025modeling, scerbo2025efficient}.
+The method uses acoustic radiance transfer (ART) to derive modal representations in an FDN (ART-FDN) \cite{bai2015late}, where the common decay rates are encoded in real poles, and listener/source effects are modelled via dynamic gains.
+Smaller FDNs with fewer delay lines and different weightings are used to render late reverberation in real-time for multiple dynamic sources and listeners.
 Similarly, the Coupled Volume Scattering Delay Network \cite{atalay2022scattering} targets coupled shoebox-shaped spaces.
+In \cite{kirsch2023computationally}, the authors propose an FDN-based, geometrically inspired reverberator for rendering coupled volume acoustics.
+Each sub-room in the coupled space is represented by an independent FDN, and the overall reverberation is obtained by summing their outputs, similar to the GFDN.
+Coupling between the volumes is modelled through weighting coefficients applied to each FDN as well as cross-mixing between their outputs.
+Directional late reverberation is captured by placing spatially warped virtual reverberation sources around the listener.
 These approaches are promising for virtual environments but not directly applicable to real measured spaces.

 Recent advances in differentiable FDNs have shown that network parameters can be learned directly from measured RIRs using gradient descent.
 Approaches include perceptually-informed loss functions \cite{dal2023differentiable, santo2024optimisation, mezza2024data}, end-to-end training for target reverberation characteristics \cite{lee2022differentiable}, and multichannel MIMO architectures trained on spatial datasets \cite{giampiccolo2024differentiable}.
-However, most of these models are agnostic to spatial coordinates, limiting their ability to generalise to unseen positions.
+However, most of these models are agnostic to spatial coordinates, limiting their ability to interpolate to unseen positions.
+Recently proposed differentiable Scattering Delay Networks \cite{mezza2025differentiable} can predict RIRs at unseen positions, however, they still require approximate knowledge of the room geometry, work only for shoebox rooms and cannot yet model multi-slope late reverberation observed in coupled spaces.

 In this paper, we propose the Differentiable Grouped Feedback Delay Network (DiffGFDN), which learns to parameterise late reverberation with multi-slope decay directly from spatially distributed RIRs.
 Our method uses an MLP to map spatial coordinates of the source and receiver to corresponding source-receiver filter parameters -- analogous to the common slope amplitudes in the CS model.
 The delay line lengths and absorption filters, which are derived from the common decay times, are fixed.
 The remaining GFDN parameters, including the feedback matrix and input-output gains, are shared across space and learned globally.
 This allows the DiffGFDN to interpolate RIRs at unmeasured positions and adapt to listener motion in real time.